 Our bus accident lawyers can help you navigate through the claims process.
 We have the experience and resources to investigate your accident to determine the negligent party and hold them liable for your loss during the legal process.

 Texas Statute of Limitations for Bus Accidents

 Statute of Limitations for Private Owned Bus Company

 The statute of limitations allows injured passengers to pursue a lawsuit against the negligent privately owned bus company or individual within two years following the date of the accident.
 This statute applies to private commercial vehicles in a car accident accused of driver error or some other bus accident case.

 But in a case with multiple parties, different statutes could apply against these large companies.
 And if you blow the statute, you could sink your personal injury claim under Texas law.
-This is another reason why forming an attorney-client relationship to handle your potential personal injury lawsuit to fight the insurance companies remains so important.
+This is another important reason for forming an attorney-client relationship to handle your potential personal injury lawsuit to fight the insurance companies.

 Notice deadlines differ when you sue or make claims against a bus company for failing to keep pedestrians or passengers safe.
 Unlike personal injury claims against private bus companies or individual contractors, injured passengers only have six months to submit a notice of claim against the government agency responsible for their bus accident.